Back to Dealfront DigestSales

 Step 3: Industry research

-A big part of your product launch’s success will depend on the quality of your industry research.
-You want to understand the market inside-out to know how to surpass the competition with your offering.
+The quality of your industry research will be a big part of your product launch’s success.
+You want to understand the market inside out to know how to surpass the competition with your offering.

-Start with assessing the competition.
+Start by assessing the competition.
 Who are the key players, and what are their unique selling points?
-Create a SWOT (strengths, weaknesses, opportunities, and threats) analysis of the competition.
-It will help you poke holes into the competition’s business concepts.
+Then, create a SWOT (strengths, weaknesses, opportunities, and threats) analysis of the competition.
+This will help you poke holes in the competition’s business concepts.
 You can use these gaps to your advantage and create a strong product and great messaging.

 Focus on the number of competitors and their market share, too.
 Is the market saturated or underserved?
 While you’ll need to work hard to differentiate your business in a saturated market, you’ll need to establish yourself as a category leader in underserved markets.